 How segments workAnchor link to section titled "How segments work"

 A segment is a group of members (commonly customers) that meet specific criteria.
-Merchants can use segments to conduct marketing activities, access information that helps to inform a business decision, or learn more about certain segment member behaviors.
+Segments enable users to conduct marketing activities, access information that helps to inform a business decision, or learn more about certain segment member behaviors.

 For example, a segment might include members that bought a particular product.
-A merchant could use the segment to take action by sending a targeted email message to the group members.
+A user could then send a targeted email to the members of that segment.

 Segment members can belong to multiple segments.